Zibounne/Zibounne/README.md

 # Hi there 👋

-Welcome to my GitHub!
-I’m a passionate learner who loves continuous growth and **solving complex challenges** through code, including in the field of **cybersecurity**.
+Welcome to my GitHub!🚀 I’m a passionate learner who loves continuous growth and **solving complex challenges** through code, including in the field of **web**.
 My goal is to create solutions that blend creativity, efficiency, and security while constantly improving my skills.
-I dedicate my time to exploring **new technologies**, learning about **cybersecurity**, and contributing to **open-source** projects.
+I dedicate my time to exploring **new technologies**, and contributing to **open-source** projects.

-🌱 Currently working on **cybersecurity** projects, gaining knowledge and expertise in securing systems and networks.<br>
+🌱 Currently working on **web** projects, gaining knowledge and expertise in web.<br>
 🛠 Always looking to take on new **challenges** and learn exciting technologies.<br>
 🎯 My goal: master best practices in development and continually push my limits.
 Feel free to contact with me via [**Gmail**](mailto:tarik.dahhane.pro@gmail.com) ✉️, or check out my [**Portfolio**](https://zibounne.github.io/Portfolio/)📘!

 🚀 Let's code something awesome together!

-## Cybersecurity 🛡️
-I’m a beginner in **cybersecurity**, currently undergoing training to build a strong foundation in this field.
-I’m passionate about learning how to **secure systems** and **networks** from potential threats, and I am constantly gaining hands-on experience through various projects and coursework.
-My current focus is on mastering core security principles, exploring **ethical hacking**, and enhancing my knowledge in network security.

-I’m excited to continue growing in this field and look forward to contributing to a more **secure** digital world.
+## Full Stack Web Developer 💻
+As a **Full Stack Web Developer**, I specialize in building dynamic, efficient, and scalable web applications.
+I have experience working with technologies such as Angular, NestJS, and others to develop end-to-end solutions that are both visually appealing and high-performing.

+I’m always looking to deepen my expertise in web development, and I continuously explore new frameworks, libraries, and methodologies to stay at the cutting edge of the industry.

 ## Algorithms 📟
 One of my favorite activities is tackling **algorithmic** challenges on platforms like **Codewars**.
 I love working on algorithms and sharpening my problem-solving skills.
 This continuous practice helps me grow as a developer and keeps me sharp for tackling complex problems in my projects.

-## Junior Full Stack Web Developer 💻
-As a **Junior Full Stack Web Developer**, I specialize in building dynamic, efficient, and scalable web applications.
-I have experience working with technologies such as Angular, Symfony, and others to develop end-to-end solutions that are both visually appealing and high-performing.

-I’m always looking to deepen my expertise in web development, and I continuously explore new frameworks, libraries, and methodologies to stay at the cutting edge of the industry.

 ## Embedded Systems & Electronics 🤖
 I also have a passion for **embedded systems** and **electronics**.
 I enjoy experimenting with Arduino and building small-scale hardware projects.
 Whether it's programming microcontrollers or diving into circuit design, I find the world of electronics both fascinating and rewarding.

-## Continuous Learning 🔤
-I am also working on improving my **English** skills, as I believe mastering communication is key for collaborating with an international community of developers.
-Every day, I’m getting better at both written and spoken English, and I really enjoy learning through practice and real-world applications.

 ### Credits